openmediavault/openmediavault-docs/services.rst

 Server Shares
 ^^^^

-The following options are available to configure from the web interface:
+The following options are available to configure from the |webui|:

 	- **Shared folder:** Select a folder, the system will add an bind entry to fstab, mount that bind and add it to /etc/exports file
 	- **Client:** Enter a single ip, host or network cidr notation.
 Only one entry is allowed at the moment.
 You can leave it empty if you do not want network security.
 	- **Privilege:** This will append read write (rw) or read-only (ro) to ``/etc/exports``.
 [1]_
 	- **Extra options:** Add options according the `exports manual <https://linux.die.net/man/5/exports>`_.
 If squash options are not specified, the mkconf script will add ``root_squash`` by default which is not displayed in the text field.

 	The server also shares by default the pseudo root filesystem of /exports as NFSv4.

 Clients